Close connectedness of the moduli stack of reduced curves: Introduction

 \section{Introduction}

 Using Ishii's theory of territories, it has been shown that the moduli stack $\UU_{g,n}$ of all reduced $n$-pointed curves of genus $g$ is connected \cite{bozlee_connectedness}.
-This paper improves the result to the following in characteristic 0, which we call ``close connectedness."
+This paper improves the result to the following in characteristic 0, which we call ``close connectedness.''

-\begin{theorem} Let $k$ be a field of characteristic 0.
+\begin{theorem} (= Theorem \ref{thm:close_connectedness}) Let $k$ be a field of characteristic 0.
 Then each irreducible component of $\UU_{g,n} \times \Spec k$ intersects the irreducible substack of smoothable curves. \end{theorem}

 Our primary tool is that of territories of curve singularities, moduli spaces parametrizing reduced algebraic curve singularities together with a normalization map, previously studied in \cite{ishii_moduli_subrings, ishii_moduli_equisingular_curves, chris_thesis, bozlee_guevara_smyth, bozlee_connectedness}.
 This paper is organized around a detailed study of these moduli spaces, with an eye towards implications for the geometry of $\UU_{g,n}$.
+Sections \ref{sec:basic_theory}, \ref{sec:torus_action}, and \ref{sec:aut_action} contribute directly to Theorem \ref{thm:close_connectedness_intro}.
 We now give a definition of territories to get us started.
 (A more precise definition will be given in Section \ref{sec:basic_theory}.)

-\begin{definition} The \emphbf{territory of $m$-branch curve singularities of genus $g$ with conductances at most $\vec{c} = (c_1, \ldots, c_m)$}, denoted $\Ter^g_{\vec{c}}$, is the closed subscheme of the Grassmannian $\Grass(n - g, A^+_{\vec{c}})$ parametrizing corank $g$ subalgebras of
+\begin{definition} The \emphbf{territory of $m$-branch curve singularities of genus $g$ with conductances at most $\vec{c} = (c_1, \ldots, c_m)$}, denoted $\Ter^g_{\vec{c}}$, is the closed subscheme of the grassmannian $\Grass(n - g, A^+_{\vec{c}})$ parametrizing corank $g$ subalgebras of

 where $n$ is the rank of $A^+_{\vec{c}}$. \end{definition}